cortezaproject/corteza/docs/ExternalAuth.md

 # Authentication

+If you are not already familiar with it, please read documentation about [Corteza Command Line Interface](CLI.md).

 Corteza support a fixed set of standard OAuth 2 authentication providers (facebook, gplus, github and linkedin) and a arbitrary number of custom issuers (over OpenID Connect).